 Parents, you matter!
 It seems that outside influences such as peers and media have your kids attention, however research shows, that you are the greatest spiritual influencer on your kids.

 We want to help you make the most of your time with your kids.
 At Northview, we like to show you exactly how much time you have left before your kids leave your home and begin going off into the world on their own.
 We don’t do this to make you sad or nostalgic, but we believe when you see how much time you have left, you realize every week matters.
 For that reason, we have developed a family plan to help you make the most of each moment.

-The next Parenting GamePlan class will be held Saturday, June 1 at 9 a.m.
+The next Parenting GamePlan class will be held Saturday, August 24 at 9 a.m. at the Fishers Campus.
 For more information or to register, click below.